We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Oats are a highly nutritious grain with many health benefits.

-However, there is a lot of confusion about whether oats and oatmeal contain gluten.
+However, you may wonder whether oats and oatmeal contain gluten.

-This article explores whether you should include oats in a gluten-free diet.
+This article explores whether you can include oats in a gluten-free diet.

 Gluten-free diets are very popular.

-Unfortunately, these proteins can cause serious health problems for certain people.
+Most people can eat gluten without any side effects, but these proteins can cause serious health problems for some individuals.

-If you have celiac disease, your body launches an autoimmune response to gluten, damaging the lining of the intestine.
-In wheat allergy, the immune system overreacts to the presence of wheat proteins (5).
+If you have celiac disease, your body launches an autoimmune response to gluten, damaging your intestinal lining (

-Bottom Line: Gluten is a protein found in wheat, barley and rye.
-Most people can tolerate it, but it can cause serious health issues for some individuals.
+Gluten is a protein found in grains like wheat, barley, and rye.
+Most people can tolerate it, but it can harm some individuals.

-Additionally, a few studies found that celiac disease patients in countries that recommended including oats in a gluten-free diet had better intestinal healing than patients in countries that did not (10, 15).
+Additionally, some countries recommend including oats in a gluten-free diet.
+A few studies note that people with celiac disease living in these countries had better intestinal healing than people in countries that did not (

-Bottom Line: Most people who are gluten intolerant can safely eat pure oats.
-This includes people with celiac disease.
+Most people who are intolerant to gluten, including those with celiac disease, can safely eat pure oats.

 Although oats themselves don’t contain gluten, they’re often grown alongside other crops.